Factories that run 'lights out' are fully automated and require no human presence on-site... these factories can be run with the lights off.– Wiki

 How much is there for everyone?

 We also have to consider the "deadweight loss" of taxation (how much you have to spend to collect the tax, how much unproductive tax avoidance behaviour is caused, how much it discourages economic activity, etc).
 The research on this is shockingly vague (this gives estimates of between 2.5% and 30%!).
-Lower bound takes us to $12,000; the 30% upper bound takes us all the way down to $8,000.
+Lower bound takes us to $8,800; the 30% upper bound takes us all the way down to $5,900.
 The mass carve-up we are talking about goes well beyond any existing tax rate, and avoidance behaviour does scale in proportion to rates; so we probably have to assume the deadweight would be worse than any yet experienced.
+Call it 30%.

-Also, most of us will want to maintain government services at around their current level, besides the giant basic income expenditure; remember that this could knock another 30% off our available income flow (or a mere 28% off if we lose the military).
+Most people will want to maintain government services at around their current level (besides the giant basic income expenditure); remember that this could knock another 30% off our available income flow (or a mere 28% off if we lose the military).
+Half of that is welfare and pensions, which are being replaced here (in our heads).
+So we're down to $4,300.

-That's just income; what about using world wealth for basic income?
-Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for 3 years.)
+The above just uses world income; what about using world wealth?
+Even if we liquidate the whole of the world's wealth (our stock of money, as opposed to the GDP, a flow), it would only provide a universal basic income for three and a half years.

 Automation is maybe the main way that technology improves most people’s lives: aside from foolish status exceptions like Apple products, big reductions in manufacturing cost usually mean big reduction in the end cost of goods.
-Obviously, replacing labour costs with lower machine costs benefits rich machine-owners most, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.
+Obviously, replacing labour costs with lower-marginal-cost machines benefits rich machine-owners most, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.

 Besides the obvious example - that we now produce a volume of food far beyond the needs of the entire world population (2940kcal per person per day, though with terrible distributive failures) - consider that a single ordinary shirt takes 508 hours of labour to produce on a spinning wheel and hand-loom - so you would expect to pay something above $3600 at current minimum wage (still $900 at 1400CE wage levels).
 4 Getting costs as near to zero as possible is the way we will solve the easy problem of human existence, scarcity of basic goods and leisure.
 5